john-hills/Udacity-DENG-Capstone/README.md

 ### This is the repository for the work I did to complete the Udacity Data Engineer Nanodegree.
-I submitted the [PostgreSQL solution](https://github.com/john-hills/Udacity-DENG-Capstone/blob/master/Capstone%20-%20PostgreSQL%20-%20Local.ipynb) to pass the course, and then continued working to develop my skills further.
+I submitted the PostgreSQL solution ([CLICK HERE])(https://github.com/john-hills/Udacity-DENG-Capstone/blob/master/Capstone%20-%20PostgreSQL%20-%20Local.ipynb) to pass the course, and then continued working to develop my skills further.
 I'll upload further files as they are completed.

 ### Course Summary: